xriss/monster-mesh/box/README.md

 	./ssh

-Will log you into a running QEMU box
+Will log you into the running QEMU box

+A note on security, the user pi with password raspberry and with your .ssh public key setup to allow passwordless ssh login.
+So be sure to change the password and remove the .ssh key if you want the image to be secure.